Analysis of the generalised Aw-Rascle model: Passage to the limit with approximation parameters

-\subsection{Passage to limit $\delta\to 0$ : Proof of Theorem \ref{Theorem:1}}
+\subsection{Passage to limit $\delta\to 0$: Proof of Theorem \ref{Theorem:1}}

 This section is dedicated to completion of the proof of Theorem \ref{Theorem:1}.
 First note that the sequence $ \{(\vrd, \vwd) \}_{\delta>0}$ constructed in Lemma \ref{Lemma:delta} satisfies the bounds \eqref{bound0}, \eqref{bound1}, \eqref{uniform_rho1} uniformly in $\delta$.
-Note also that at this level do not have any information on the bounds of $ \vwd $ independently of $\vrd$, but, we still have a strong convergence of the sequence approximating the density.
-From the assumption \eqref{initial_delta}, the initial data is uniformly bounded, and thus, uniformly w.r.t. $\delta$ we have
+Note also that at this level we do not have any information on the bounds of $ \vwd $ independently of $\vrd$.
+However, we still can prove a strong convergence of the sequence approximating the density.
+From the assumption \eqref{MV:IE:2}, or \eqref{MV:IE:11} equivalently, the initial data is uniformly bounded, and thus, uniformly w.r.t. $\delta$ we have

-where $C$ only depends on $ E_0 $.
+where $C$ depends only on $ E_0 $.
 As a consequence we have

 Thus we can apply Lemma \eqref{lem_compac} to deduce